CasEsselink/portfolio/learningOutcomes.md

 ![image](https://user-images.githubusercontent.com/49039524/165056092-7166df38-28a6-42f5-bf84-232974fa8c31.png)

 ### 3. Github project
 For my individual project I use github project.
 On this board I keep track of my userstories.
-Here I choose wich userstory to work on next.
+Here I choose which userstory to work on next.
 I assign the userstories to the right repositories as issues.
 ![image](https://user-images.githubusercontent.com/49039524/168060287-7cebad44-e5fa-4004-8171-a7beb337815d.png)